 1) Your basic is your default!
 The lead's job is to redirect your energy in different directions but you will continue to step onto your 1 and 5 or 2 and 6 depending if you're dancing on1 or on2.

-2) Do not try to figure out what he's going to do, instead feel.
+2) Do not try to figure out what your partner's going to do, instead feel.
 This is why we never teach patterns to follows.
-Instead of trying so hard to figure out what he is going to do next, relax and feel to see which direction he is sending your energy.
+Instead of trying so hard to figure out what they are going to do next, relax and feel to see which direction they are sending your energy.
 If you don't feel it on time, it's probably because it was lead incorrectly or...

 3) Do not brake your frame!
 Frame is what helps us communicate with our partner.
 If you brake your frame then you break the communication line and there's no easy way for your partner to redirect your energy.

 4) Dance!
 Move!
 Don't stand still!
 Don't forget to dance and have fun.
-Keep moving, don't just stand there waiting for him to make the next move.
+Keep moving, don't just stand there waiting for them to make the next move.

 5) Always keep your hands available.
-Do not release his hand unless he releases yours, do not give him a hand if he did not request it.
+Do not release their hand unless they release yours, do not give them a hand if they did not request it.